jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 *{ Most of this is brainstorming.
 The more true conclusions are there under ‘What happens in current programming languages?’. }*

 The problem is:
-Parameter assignment calls have to point to parameters.
+Parameter assignment calls might point to parameters.
 How can you point to a parameter, if the call is not created yet?

-You have to add to the command call article, that in a definition, the calls have to be created, because a definition has to specify what might become input and output for the command call.
+You might add to the command call article, that in a definition, the calls might be created, because a definition has to specify what might become input and output for the command call.
 Or perhaps add that to sub-commands articles.

 I am still totally confused about the creation behavior of calls.
-It looks like a call object has to be created as soon as its parent call is created, because input and output references have to be defined?
+It looks like a call object has to be created as soon as its parent call is created, because input and output references might be defined?
 No. Input and output references are not defined.
 Input and output references are actually assignments, that only look like references.
 Yeah, but the assignments reference the parameters.

-Perhaps you have to separate the creation behavior from the explanations of the general terms.
+Perhaps you might separate the creation behavior from the explanations of the general terms.

 \-----